Doris Ulmann

-Life and career
+Early life and education

 Doris Ulmann was a native of New York City, the daughter of Bernhard and Gertrude (Mass) Ulmann.
 Educated at the Ethical Culture Fieldston School, a socially liberal organization that championed individual worth regardless of ethnic background or economic condition and Columbia University, she intended to become a teacher of psychology.
 Her interest in photography was at first a hobby but after 1918 she devoted herself to the art professionally.

 She practiced Pictorialism and was a member of the Pictorial Photographers of America.
 Ulmann documented the rural people of the South, particularly the mountain peoples of Appalachia and the Gullahs of the Sea Islands, with a profound respect for her sitters and an ethnographer's eye for culture.
 Ulmann was trained as a pictorialist and graduated from the Clarence H. White School of Modern Photography.
 Other students of the school who went on to become notable photographers include Margaret Bourke-White, Anne Brigman, Dorothea Lange, Paul Outerbridge, and Karl Struss.
 Her work was exhibited in various New York galleries, and published in Theatre Arts Monthly, Mentor, Scribner's Magazine, and Survey Graphic.

+Career

 Ulmann was married for a time to Dr. Charles H. Jaeger, a fellow Pictorialist photographer and an orthopedic surgeon on the staff of Columbia University Medical School and a likely connection for her 1920 Hoeber publication The Faculty of the College of Physicians & Surgeons, Columbia University in the City of New York: Twenty-Four portraits.
 This was followed in 1922 by the publication of her Book of Portraits of the Medical Faculty of the Johns Hopkins University; the 1925 A Portrait Gallery of American Editors, and in 1933, Roll, Jordan Roll, the text by Julia Peterkin.
 The fine art edition of Roll, Jordan Roll is considered to be one of the more beautiful books ever produced.